kyma-project/kyma/docs/03-tutorials/00-serverless/svls-15-use-external-scalers.md

   Keda
   </summary>

-1. Install [Keda](https://keda.sh/docs/2.8/deploy/) if it does not present on your cluster.
+1. Install [Keda](https://keda.sh/docs/2.8/deploy/) if it is not present on your cluster.

-2. Create the Function with the `replicas` value set to 1 to prevent the internal Serverless HorizontalPodAutoscaler creation:
+2. Create your Function with the `replicas` value set to 1 to prevent the internal Serverless HPA creation:

     ```yaml
     cat <<EOF | kubectl apply -f -